25 Biggest College Football Rivalries – 2026

 11) Harvard-Yale

 If the Army-Navy rivalry gets a mention on the list of the biggest college football rivalries, then so should Harvard-Yale.
-Just like the Army-Navy rivalry, when Harvard and Yale face off on the gridiron, very little (save pride, ego, bragging rights) is at stake.
-That鈥檚 because the academically elite Ivy League does not participate in postseason football.
+Just like the Army-Navy rivalry, when Harvard and Yale face off on the gridiron, often little (save pride, ego, bragging rights) is at stake.
+For decades, that was because the academically elite Ivy League didn’t participate in postseason football.
+That changed starting in the 2025 season, when the Ivy League began accepting bids to the FCS playoffs, adding a new wrinkle to a very old contest.

 With all of that said, Harvard-Yale does have many of the ingredients that make for a good rivalry.
-They鈥檙e in the same athletic conference, they鈥檙e both in New England, and they鈥檙e both academic powerhouses with incredibly rich and prestigious histories.
-In fact, it鈥檚 one of the longest-standing rivalries in the country鈥攖he teams first played against one another in 1875鈥攁nd it鈥檚 often presented as an archetype of American college rivalry in pop culture.
+They’re in the same athletic conference, they’re both in New England, and they’re both academic powerhouses with incredibly rich and prestigious histories.
+In fact, it’s one of the longest-standing rivalries in the country; the teams first played against one another in 1875.
+The matchup, simply called The Game by fans of both schools, is often presented as an archetype of American college rivalry in pop culture.
+Yale leads the all-time series 72-61-8 after winning the 141st edition of The Game in November 2025.

-This in-state rivalry dates back to the 1890s.
-Clemson鈥檚 got the decisive edge with a record of 72-43-4.
+This in-state rivalry, known as the Palmetto Bowl, dates back to the 1890s.
+Clemson’s got the decisive edge with a record of 74-44-4 after the Tigers’ 28-14 win at Williams-Brice Stadium in November 2025.

 13) Oklahoma-Oklahoma State